strasdat/Sophus/README.md

 ### Packaging

 This is a maintained version of the original code developed by Hauke Strasdat.
-It is also spun off as a ros 3rd party package.

 The current release branch is *indigo*.
 Ros packages are available for indigo, jade & kinetic.